We are always

 the growth of DMR generally and MotoTRBO more specifically, to learn more

-linking via the c-Bridge and other 3rd party efforts to
+linking via the c-Bridge and other 3rd party efforts that

 expand the abilities of TRBO.
 Network growth is very